greenealexander/shinozuka-oscar-blog/src/posts/magpie.md

 > Annabelle pretends she doesn't need to hear it, but she lets Jake carry on talking and Kate watches as she grows rosy and cintented, fattened like a maggot by all the compliments.
 <cite>Elizabeth Day, pg.
 257</cite>

->Anxiety clouds her thoughts like condensation on a mirror.
-Does he really need to be away so often?
-Why is he was working so much?
-Why has he turned off the tracking app he used to have on his phone?
-<cite>Elizabeth Day, pg.
-277</cite>

 >...two flawed people, fitted into each other's failings like ivy burrowing into the loosening gaps between brick.
 You couldn't cut back the ivy without risking the house falling down.
 But the stone would crumble eventually, weakened by the insistent force of the plant pushing its thickening stem into every soft place.
 And then there would be collapse, a cloud of imploded stone.
 That is how it would end.
 <cite>Elizabeth Day, pg.
 309</cite>